dsjoerg/esdb/README.md

  * Initialize the ggpyjobs submodule with `rake py:init`
  * Run migrations on test: `bundle exec sequel -m db/migrations -e test config/database.yml`
  * Verify your install with rspec `bundle exec rspec`
- * Add a provider key for development, see the OAuth section below.

-Whenever you pull in changes to Gemfile* or db/migrations, you should run Bundler or migrations, then check integrity by running specs.

 ### Starting